Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Modify pledge information

 - **Introduction**
-  -String: nodeId node id, hexadecimal format, starting with 0x
+  - String: nodeId node id, hexadecimal format, starting with 0x
-  -String: externalId External Id(with a length limit, the ID described by the third-party pull node), currently the keybase account public key
+  - String: externalId External Id(with a length limit, the ID described by the third-party pull node), currently the keybase account public key
-  -String: benefitAddress revenue account
+  - String: benefitAddress revenue account
-  -String: nodeName The name of the node being pledged
+  - String: nodeName The name of the node being pledged
-  -String: the third-party homepage of the webSite node
+  - String: the third-party homepage of the webSite node
-  -String: description of the details node(there is a length limitation, indicating the description of the node)
+  - String: description of the details node(there is a length limitation, indicating the description of the node)
 - **return value**

 ```